Library§

 The Library (which is explained in detail here) works by taking registrations: given this classtype, that is the resource that handles it.
 Then, given various objects of various types, it can return the appropriate resource.
 It handles things like subclasses and context-specific search criteria as well.

-against data objects, and Resolver
+against data objects, and Resolvers against Requests.

-The canonical Library for each of these scenarios lives on the App
+The canonical Library for each of these scenarios lives on the App.

 Creation§